 Host-institution’s obligation: If the project is approved, the Croatian host institution should obtain a Work Registration Certificate on behalf of the Specialist before their arrival to Croatia.
 Host institutions are encouraged to submit an application for the Work Registration Certificate to the local Police Directorate 1 month before the arrival of the Specialist.
 Please find more information on how to obtain the Work Registration Certificate for the Specialist at the local Police Directorate here: Ministarstvo unutarnjih poslova Republike Hrvatske – Work of third-country nationals (gov.hr)

 How/When to Apply

-Applications will be accepted till March 1, 2023.
+Applications will be accepted till March 1, 2024.
 Approved applications will be submitted to Washington for final approval.
-Projects can begin after September 1, 2023, and must be completed by September 30, 2024.
+Projects can begin no earlier than October 1, 2024, and must be completed by September 30, 2025.
 Applications must be submitted by Croatian institutions.

 For additional information please:

 Visit the Fulbright Specialist website for a general program overview and highlights: https://fulbrightspecialist.worldlearning.org/

 Contact our implementing partner World Learning at Fulbrightspecialist@worldlearning.org for assistance with the project portal and application procedures, or for program materials.